abobich675/Ribbit-Royale/Documentation/user_manual.md

     - Screenshots/Logs: Attach any relevant screenshots or log files
 #### Known Bugs:
   - Some animations may not play smoothly (Work in Progress)
-  - Sound effects missing in some minigames (To be added)
+  - Sound effects missing in some minigames (Work in Progress)